cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - `record.envelope` is set to the byte string consisting only of zeros of length `Nn + Nm`

 It is RECOMMENDED that a fake client record is created once (e.g. as the first user record of the application) and stored alongside legitimate client records.
-This allows servers to locate the record in a time comparable to that of a legitimate client record.
+This allows servers to retrieve the record in a time comparable to that of a legitimate client record.

 Note that the responses output by either scenario are indistinguishable to an adversary